These guys & gals oozed punk street cred. It seemed these were the people

 tragedy at least for a brief while as they played the angst that was their

 music.
-It put a voice for the pain.
+It gave a voice to the pain.
 I salute the misfits of society who

 against formidable opposition somehow found a way into the